Metamask Linkability

 What is RPCh?

-An RPC provider that works exclusively via the HOPR network and is thus fully metadata private on the transport layer.
+RPC middleware at the interface between an EVM wallet and RPC providers to route RPC requests and responses privately via the HOPR network and is thus metadata private on the transport layer.

 What is the difference between RPCh and HOPR?